1st Renfrew and Dumbarton Artillery Volunteers: 2/III Highland Brigade

 Recruiting for the 2nd Line unit was good, and 2/III Highland completed at Greenock by the end of 1914.
 2nd Highland Division formed in January 1915 (numbered as 64th (2nd Highland) Division in August) but the lack of equipment and need to supply drafts to 1st Line units delayed training.
 The division was not fully assembled around Perth until August 1915, with 2/III Highland Brigade at Brechin, moving into Perth for winter quarters in November.
 In January 1916 the division was assigned to the 'Eighth New Army', then in March it moved south to Norfolk and joined Northern Army (Home Forces).
 By May, the 2/III Highland Bde had received 4.5-inch howitzers and that month it was numbered, becoming CCCXXIII (323) (H) Brigade.
 However, the brigade was immediately broken up, with the batteries joining CCCXX (2/I Highland) and CCCXXI (2/II Highland) brigades as their D (H) batteries.
 64th (H) Division remained a training organisation in Norfolk until it was disbanded after the Armistice with Germany.

 Interwar

-The 3rd Highland (Howitzer) Brigade reformed in 51st (Highland) Division in 1920.
+The 3rd Highland (Howitzer) Brigade re-formed in 51st (Highland) Division in 1920.
 When the TF was reorganised as the Territorial Army (TA) in 1921, the brigade was redesignated 77th (Highland) Brigade, RFA with the following organisation: